HeyKile/budget-app/README.md

 - Note: to leave the virtual environment, simply run `deactivate`

 ### 2. Setting Up The Front End
+- TBD: going to make the setup process seamless...

 ## Development
 While my schooling and personal projects have thought me basic DOM manipulation and other reactive web frameworks, this project was my first time working with React.
 Thus far, I can see why React is so widely used, being fairly easy to pick-up and understand.
 Overall, it made the front-end development experience straight-forward, and I did not struggle on learning the syntax and basic rules.